molpro/pymolpro/README.rst

 for working with the `Molpro quantum chemistry package <https://www.molpro.net/>`_.

 The principal feature is
-the :py:meth:`Project` class that provides access to a complete Molpro job, including input and output files together with metadata such as job status information.
+the `Project` class that provides access to a complete Molpro job, including input and output files together with metadata such as job status information.
 The project is stored as a bundle implemented as a directory in the file system.
 The class is a Python binding of the